 The Board may consider an externally facilitated review in the future.

 In addition, NEDs’ independence will be reviewed on an ongoing basis.

 Principle Eight: Corporate Culture

 In addition, the Company takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all business dealings and relationships wherever they occur.
-The Company implements effective systems to counter bribery and corruption, and as part of this has adopted an anti-bribery and anti-corruption policy.
+The Company implements effective systems to counter bribery and corruption, including strict compliance with its anti-bribery and anti-corruption policy.
 The policy provides guidance to those working for the Company on how to recognize and deal with bribery and corruption issues and the potential consequences and applies to all persons working for the Company or on its behalf in any capacity, including employees at all levels, Directors, Officers, consultants and agents.

-Furthermore, the Directors believe that serving the Company's target market of hospitals and other care and treatment centres, brings with it a level of public scrutiny in procurement that is transparent and easily accessible to the Board and external advisers that oversee the Company's activities
+Furthermore, the Directors believe that serving the Company's target market of hospitals and other care and treatment centers, brings with it a level of public scrutiny in procurement that is transparent and easily accessible to the Board and external advisers that oversee the Company's activities.

 Principle Nine: Maintenance of Governance Structures and Processes